index

 The π\piNN clash is harmonic.
 C10C_{10} symmetry requires angular harmonics at k=10,20,k = 10, 20, \ldots, each carrying k2P^k2k^2 |\hat{P}_k|^2 of angular curvature (gap δπN72.1\delta_{\pi N} \geq 72.1, exact von Mises value 311\approx 311).
 Discrete resonance demands precisely the angular structure that isotropy forbids.

-The frustration delivers the second input to the β\beta-function: a coupling constant derived from II.
-The 15 missing KK modes and the nonzero ground-state curvature are two readouts of the same obstruction—the orbifold quotient—and they converge in a single equation.
+The frustration delivers the second input to the β\beta-function—a coupling constant derived from II.
+The 15 missing KK modes and the nonzero ground-state curvature converge in a single equation.

 The frustration path delivers the coupling constant.
-Self-similarity requires uniform curvature spectral density.
-C10C_{10} decade symmetry partitions each RG period into 10 equivalent shells.
-Total curvature per period is II, giving
+The ground-state curvature reads the ratio as a factor in the product I=4πφ2I = 4\pi\varphi^2.
+C10C_{10} decade symmetry partitions each RG period into 10 equivalent shells; the per-shell curvature budget is

 The vertex selection rule enforces one-loop exactness.
 The recursion symmetry operator acts on perturbations δP\delta P around the self-similar ground state as Tφ(δP)(θ,)=φδP(θ,+lnφ)T_\varphi(\delta P)(\theta, \ell) = \varphi \cdot \delta P(\theta, \ell + \ln\varphi), where the shift implements geometric inflation and the prefactor φ\varphi is the Perron–Frobenius eigenvalue of the Penrose substitution matrix M=(1110)M = \bigl(\begin{smallmatrix}1&1\\1&0\end{smallmatrix}\bigr).
 At P0P_0, the vertex functionals inherit lnφ\ln\varphi-periodicity, so the shift drops out and only the amplitude scaling φn\varphi^n remains: φngn=φ2gn\varphi^n g_n = \varphi^2 g_n forces gn=0g_n = 0 for n>2n > 2 because φ\varphi is irrational.
 Higher-order corrections vanish identically, and the one-loop β\beta-function is exact.